West Valley Mega Site

 Power Infrastructure - Interconnection

-The site is strategically located between the Palo Verde Hub and Gila River, situated within Arizona's 500 kV loop.
+The site is strategically located between the Palo Verde Hub and Gila River Generating Station, within Arizona’s 500 kV loop.

 Current Transmission / Distribution